About the Journal

 Animal Research

-1. The appropriate approval must have obtained in all research that involves live animals obtained based on international, national, or local regulations.
+1. The appropriate approval must have been obtained in all researches that involves live animals.
+This must be based on international, national, or local regulations.
 On this occasion, ethical approval must be obtained before researching the relevant body (for instance, the Ethics Committee).
 The research must have an ethical statement within the author's materials and methods section and include all information related to the ethical approval statement (for instance, the granting organization and the approval reference numbers).
 If the approval reference number is not applicable, the author must provide a written approval as a confidential supplemental information file.
 Non-human primates are subject to Weatherall guidelines (2006) (The Use of Non-Human Primates in Research).

 2. A statement must be provided on why ethical approval was not required in research conducted on non-regulated animals.